pichu185/AirBnB_clone/README.md

 ## Overview

 This first part of the project focuses on creating a command interpreter that allows to:
-- create the data model
+- create the data model.
-- manage (create, update and destroy) objects via a console
+- manage (create, update and destroy) objects via a console.
-- store and persist objects to a file (JSON file)
+- store and persist objects to a file (JSON file).

 ## Files and Directories